 Since 31 December 2019, the Company's accounts are consolidated for APICIL Group within the combined accounts at the level of Société de Groupe Assurantiel de Protection Sociale (France - "SGAPS").
-The consolidated accounts and the consolidated Management reports are available at the address of that entity at 38, Rue François Peissel, 69300 Caluire et Cuire (France).
+The consolidated accounts and the consolidated Management reports are available at the address of that entity at 51 Boulevard Marius Vivier-Merle, 69003 Lyon (France).

-The structure of the Group as of 31 December 2023 and as of the date of this report is as follows:
+The structure of the Group as of 31 December 2024 and as of the date of this report is as follows: